chaosbytes/jobapp/README.md

 but they are proving a little more difficult to implement than i thouhgt.
 Either way i'm including the code that i have for version 2 anyways so you can see what I've been up to with that version.

+You can also check out the code on my github: https://github.com/riceje7/jobapp.git and a live example at http://jobapp.v1.foursquaregames.com or http://jobapp.v1.foursquaregames.com/admin

 hope you like what you see. and I hope to hear from you soon.
 Thanks,

 Joe Rice